 The Collins DNA project is open to men with the Collins surname or a relevant variant.
 Enrollment requires a Y-DNA STR (short tandem repeat marker) sample by a male tester with a project surname.
 Large-scale SNP tests such Geno 2.0 and The Big Y do not qualify by themselves without STR testing.
 (Some terminal SNP testing could later prove useful to distinguish lineages once sufficient STR testing is in place.)

 This project website is hosted on worldfamilies.net.
-For further details about this project website, the mechanics of navigating it, and further tips on getting the most out of this project, skip to the bottom of this page.
+For further details about this project website, the mechanics of navigating it, and further tips on getting the most out of this project, view the bottom of this page.
 Further tips can be found on the Join Project page.